Moulberry/NotEnoughUpdates/README.md

 - Customizable inventory command buttons accessed with `/neubuttons`.
 - The ability to change the line color of fishing rods.
 - Onscreen overlays for: Farming, Dwarven Mines, Pets, and the Accessory bag.
-- A custom auction house accessed with `/neuah`.
 - Solvers for: Enchanting and The Puzzler.
 - A custom Action House Search GUI.
 - A custom storage GUI.